Sam-Eshun/Security-testing-java/README.md

-This is a security testing project using Static Taint Analysis to detect XSS vulnerabilities in a PHP web application [https://sourceforge.net/projects/schoolmate/](https://sourceforge.net/projects/schoolmate/ SchoolMate) using the pixy tool.
+This is a security testing project using Static Taint Analysis to detect XSS vulnerabilities in a PHP web application [SchoolMate](https://sourceforge.net/projects/) using the pixy tool.

 The following tasks were performed:
 * Running of the Pixy tool that detects all the XSS vulnerabilities, among which there are false positives and true positives.